Constitution

 • The receiving and counting of all offerings at all services, aided by the Assistant Treasurer or designated delegates.

-• To maintain financial records.
+• Maintaining financial records.

 Dismissal